assiadialeb/gitpulse/docs/index.md

 ⚡ Live GitHub Sync: Realtime updates powered by the GitHub API, no manual refresh.

-🎯 Integrations: Many integrations OSS Index, Github, CycloneDX and more to come (sonarqube, Snyk...)
+🎯 Integrations: GitHub, CycloneDX (SBOM via GitHub), and more to come (sonarqube, Snyk...)

 ---